Last week, Chancellor Rishi Sunak unveiled the 2021 Budget Announcement in the House of Commons.

 Overall, it is positive news for innovative companies.

-If you have any questions on R&D Tax Relief and Government Grants, please do not hesitate to contact us here.
+So if you have any questions on R&D Tax Relief, Government Grants or the 2021 Budget Announcement.
+Please do not hesitate to contact us here.